 One of the strongest indications of danger in the context of domestic violence is a belief that she has no right to leave.
-This is exactly what he has demonstrated over and over but most professionals do not know to focus on this important issue.
+This is precisely what he has repeatedly demonstrated, but most professionals do not know how to focus on this crucial issue.
 They often limit their inquiry to incidents of physical abuse.

 This is one of the reasons the custody courts so often deny or minimize true allegations of abuse and continue to place children in danger.
 Haskell killed the Stay family because of his belief system and sense of entitlement.

 We know this from our experience in communities that have taken domestic violence seriously and adopted the best practices to prevent these crimes.
 And we know it from some of the information that has come out in this case that would have convinced experts to take effective preventive action.

 Communities like Quincy, Nashville, and San Diego enjoyed a significant reduction in domestic violence crimes and an even greater reduction in murders when they adopted the effective practices that are part of the Quincy Solution.

 Mr. Haskell was arrested and convicted of DV crimes, and his wife and mother obtained orders of protection against him.
 This was the opportunity for the justice system to impose accountability and make him understand his behavior was no longer acceptable.

 It appears the courts chose to minimize his previous crimes, which only encouraged the murderer to continue his abusive path.